 Once again, the time is at hand when our Patriot ranks must determine whether Americans are to be freemen or slaves – and this election year will determine in large measure the fate of our nation.

-Fellow Patriots, today is the last of the 2012 Patriots' Day Campaign.
-Please support our mission to sustain our legacy of Liberty through The Patriot Post, a touchstone for countless American Patriots across our nation.
+Fellow Patriots, please support our mission to sustain our legacy of Liberty through The Patriot Post, a touchstone for countless American Patriots across our nation.

 More important, help us promote Liberty through the distribution of millions of Essential Liberty Project pocket guides to young people in educational institutions nationwide.
 This guide is a proven and effective tool to educate those of all ages who are uninformed about Liberty and tyranny, and ambivalent about how to stand for freedom.
 We can enlist them into our Patriot ranks with your support.